IIP-Group/DUIDD/README.md

 This simulator implements the experiments of the paper “DUIDD: Deep-Unfolded Interleaved Detection and Decoding for MIMO Wireless Systems,”
 *R. Wiesmayr, C. Dick,
 J. Hoydis, and C. Studer, Procs.
 Asilomar Conf.
 Signals, Syst., Comput., Oct.
-2022.*
+2022, available at https://arxiv.org/abs/2212.07816*

 The simulations are implemented with [NVIDIA Sionna](https://github.com/NVlabs/sionna) Release v0.11 and own extensions.